0065 Vice President for Administrative Services

 Experience: A minimum of five years of progressively responsible administrative or financial services experience in most or all of the following areas is required.
 Experience with fiscal and legal requirements for capital projects is required (public sector preferred).
 Experience in and/or knowledge of architectural and engineering planning, design and construction, physical plant management, human resources, environmental management, transportation services, and campus safety is preferred.

-Other: A demonstrated commitment to equal employment opportunity, affirmative action, and the promotion of cultural pluralism, as well as an understanding of the importance of personnel, energy, environmental, security, and technology issues in the planning, design, and operation of physical facilities is required.
+Other: Understanding of the importance of personnel, energy, environmental, security, and technology issues in the planning, design, and operation of physical facilities is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES